Short Makalu Base Camp Trek

 FAQs

-The trek usually takes about 15 days, including flights, road transfers, and rest days in Kathmandu.
-The walking portion is about 12-14 days.
+The trek takes about 15 days, including flights, road transfers, and rest days in Kathmandu.
+The walking portion is about 12 to 14 days.

 The short Makalu Base Camp Trek is considered moderate to challenging.
-Yo don/t need technical climbing skills, but the trek involves long walking days, uneven trails, and high altitude, so good stamina and fitness is recommended.
+You don't need expedition skills, but the trek involves long walking days, uneven trails, and high altitude, so good stamina and fitness is recommended.

 You will need a Makalu Barun National Park permit and a Makalu Rural Municipality permit.
 These are arranged by us before the trek.

-The most ideal seasons for the short Makalu Base Camp trek are Spring (March to May) and Autumn (September-November) for the perfect views and weather conditions.
+The most ideal seasons for the short Makalu Base Camp trekking in Nepal are Spring (March to May) and Autumn (September to November) for the perfect views and weather conditions.

 Most nights are spent in teahouses or lodges with twin sharing rooms, blankets, and pillows.
 Facilities are basic at the higher altitude but the food is warm and fulfilling.